Introducing the Complete Comprehension: Fiction and Complete Comprehension: Nonfiction expansion packs!

-For Complete Comprehension: Fiction users, Jennifer Serravallo has created an enhancement with response forms, rubrics, summaries, sticker templates, and planning forms for nine more titles to use alongside the 28 already in your kit!
+For Complete Comprehension: Fiction and Complete Comprehension: Nonfiction users, Jennifer Serravallo has created an enhancement with response forms, rubrics, summaries, sticker templates, and planning forms for nine more titles to use alongside the 28 already in your kit!
 Best of all, this is Jen’s and Heinemann’s gift to you!
 Just log in to your online resources, and the materials will be there for you.

-We asked Jen about the expansion pack and why she felt it was so important to share it with you now.
+We asked Jen about the expansion packs and why she felt it was so important to share it with you now.

-A: At the time of the kit's release I chose from a limited that had to be in paperback and officially leveled.
+A: At the time of the kit's release, I chose from a limited selection that had to be in paperback and officially leveled.
 Since then, more titles have become available, which means more choices for your readers and for you.

 I have sought out books with racial, religious, cultural, geographic, and gender diversity.
 When we look at our classroom libraries, the texts we choose to use in our teaching, and the titles we offer children for assessment, it’s critical we broaden the range of authors, storylines, and protagonists so that they see themselves reflected in what they are reading and so they can have an empathic reading experience with authors and characters who may be outside their community.
 All of the titles in the original collection are great books!
 I just wanted to add more options so that the offerings are more intentionally diverse.